fluviangumbo/CLI-README-Generator/README.md

 ## Descripton

 This tool will allow you to build a professional README for your project or repository based on the information that you enter at the command line.
+As a matter of fact, this README.md file was built using this application, so it should serve as a good sample of what you can use it to generate.

 ## Table of Contents
 1. [Installation](#installation)